 Your Virtual Partner is a training tool designed to help you meet your goals.
 You can set a pace for the Virtual Partner and race against it.
+NOTE: This feature is not available for all activities.

-- 1 Hold MENU. - 2 Select Settings > Activities & Apps.
+- 1 Hold MENU.

+- 2 Select Settings > Activities & Apps.

-- Select an activity. - 4 Select the activity settings. - 5 Select Data Screens > Add New > Virtual Partner. - 6 Enter a pace or speed value. - 7 Start your activity (Starting an Activity, page 6). - 8 Select UP or DOWN to scroll to the Virtual Partner screen and see who is leading.
+- 3 Select an activity.

+- 4 Select the activity settings.

+- 5 Select Data Screens > Add New > Virtual Partner.

+- 6 Enter a pace or speed value.

+- 7 Start your activity (Starting an Activity, page 2).

+- 8 Select UP or DOWN to scroll to the Virtual Partner screen and see who is leading.